-- Encryption: Sensitive data should be encrypted wherever it’s stored, whether in the cloud, on local device disks, or in a database.
-Data transferred across the network, including the internet, should also be encrypted.
-Cryptographically insecure encryption algorithms are insufficient to protect data.
-The most current cryptographically secure algorithm should be used, or data is vulnerable to dictionary attacks.
+- Encryption.
+Sensitive data should always be encrypted—whether it’s stored in the cloud, on local devices or in databases.
+Data should also be encrypted when it’s transferred across the network or the internet.
+Make sure to use most current cryptographically secure algorithm.
+Otherwise, data is vulnerable to dictionary attacks.

-- Data masking: Only authorized users should be able to view full financial details and communications sent in email or on a website.
-Content should never contain details that could be used by an attacker for phishing or social engineering.
-For example, customer service representatives should only have permissions to view the last four digits of a customer’s credit card for verification, not the entire number.
+- Data masking.
+Only authorized users should be able to view full financial details and communications sent in email or on a website.
+Make sure to hide details that could be used for phishing or social engineering attacks.
+For example, customer service representatives should only be able to view the last four digits of a credit card—not the entire number.

-- Backups and data resilience: Should the organization suffer from a data breach or data corruption; backups will restore any lost information.
+- Backups.
+If your data is stolen or corrupted, backups will restore any lost information.
 Backups offer resilience from data loss and keep downtime at a minimum.
-They’re a key component in disaster recovery, business continuity, and compliance.
+They’re a key component in disaster recovery, business continuity and compliance.

 Data Security Standards and Compliance

-Most organizations collect data on their customers, and government agencies oversee the way these organizations collect, store, and secure consumer information.
-Some organizations must adhere to more than one compliance standard and could be subjected to millions in fines if they do not comply.
-For instance, an organization that keeps medical and financial records would be subject to HIPAA and PCI-DSS.
-Organizations that store data for people in the European Union (EU) would be subject to GDPR.
+Most organizations collect customer data.
+Government agencies oversee the way this information is stored and secured.
+Some organizations must adhere to more than one compliance standard and may be fined millions if they do not comply.
+For instance, an organization that keeps medical and financial records is subject to HIPAA and PCI-DSS.
+Organizations that store data for people in the European Union (EU) are subject to GDPR.

-- Antivirus should be installed on all devices.
-Antivirus applications are the first line of defense from common attacks.
+- Install antivirus software on all devices.
+These apps are the first line of defense against common attacks.

 - Always have a backup policy.
-Backups can be automated, but all sensitive data and log trails should be included in backup files and stored in a safeguarded location.
+Backups can be automated.
+Make sure all sensitive data and log trails are included in backup files and stored in a safe location.

 - Establish least-privilege permissions and roles.
 Users should only have access to the data that they need to perform their jobs.
-Role-based permissions organize authorization so that administrators can quickly enable and disable user accounts and identify user access rights.
+Role-based permissions ensure administrators can quickly enable and disable user accounts and identify user access rights.

 - Perform frequent risk assessments.
-A risk assessment determines vulnerable physical and virtual infrastructure that could be a target for an attacker.
-Cybersecurity can then prioritize for resources with the highest risk.
+A risk assessment tells you which physical and virtual infrastructure are the most likely targets for an attacker.
+Your cybersecurity team can then prioritize its resources to protect assets with the highest risk.

 - Review cybersecurity rules annually.
-All disaster recovery and cybersecurity procedures should be reviewed annually to ensure that they fully cover any new infrastructure added to the network and have the most efficient defenses in place.
+All disaster recovery and cybersecurity procedures should be reviewed annually.
+During reviews, you can make sure that any new infrastructure added to the network is covered.
+And you can check to see that you still have the most efficient defenses in place.

-- Educate users on the importance of cybersecurity and data privacy.
-Security awareness training programs are a great way to educate users on phishing, malware, and common attacks are much more likely to detect malicious content and report it.
+- Educate users on cybersecurity.
+Security awareness programs are a great way to educate users on phishing, malware and common attacks.
+When they’re trained, users are much more likely to detect malicious content and report it.

 Data Security Solutions

-Robust data security is difficult to implement if the organization does not have skilled experts on staff.
-It’s not uncommon for organizations to outsource data security to a managed service provider (MSP) or to use cloud solutions.
+When an organization does not have skilled experts on staff, it can be difficult to achieve strong data security.
+That’s why many outsource their data security to a managed service provider (MSP) or use cloud solutions.

-- Encryption: Encryption for data at rest and in motion protect information as it travels across the internet.
+- Encryption.
+When data at rest and in motion, it should be encrypted.
+Encryption protects it as it travels across the internet.

-- Hardware security modules: HSMs are used to protect highly sensitive data such as private keys, digital signatures, and other security functions.
-They are usually in the form of an external hardware device that plugs into a server or network device.
+- Hardware security modules.
+HSMs are usually in the form of an external hardware device that plugs into a server or network device They are used to protect highly sensitive data such as private keys, digital signatures, and other security functions. .

-- Key management: Private key disclosure leaves the entire business at risk for a severe data breach.
+- Key management.
+If a private is key disclosed, the entire business is at risk for a severe data breach.
 Key management protects these cryptographic components.

-- Payment processing security: Businesses that work with user financial accounts and merchant processing require adequate data security to protect this data as it’s transferred across the network and when it’s stored.
+- Payment processing security.
+User financial account and merchant processing data must be protected as it’s transferred across the network and when it’s stored.

-- Big data security: Large reservoirs of unstructured data are valuable for analysis, but must be protected from attackers who use this data in reconnaissance.
+- Big Data security.
+Large reservoirs of unstructured data must be protected from attackers who use this data in reconnaissance.

-- Mobile security: Mobile apps connect to APIs and process user data.
-These endpoints must be protected, including the devices that store the data and the communication between the mobile app and the API.
+- Mobile security.
+Mobile apps connect to APIs and process user data.
+These endpoints must all be protected.
+This includes the devices that store the data, as well as the communication between the mobile app and the API itself.

-- Email security: Filtering out emails with malicious links or attachments is an essential solution to impede phishing attacks.
-Administrators can quarantine emails to avoid false positives and review messages before sending flagged communication to the user’s inbox.
+- Email security.
+To avoid phishing attacks, it’s essential to filter out emails with malicious links or attachments.
+Administrators can quarantine emails to avoid false positives and review messages before sending them to the user’s inbox.